ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 <img src="{{ '/_assets/images/vscode_bottom_ribbon_monitor.png' | prepend: site.baseurl }}" alt="my_image.png :(">

 {: .highlight}
-Note: Building and flashing after the first time does not take nearly as long.
+Building and flashing after the first time does not take nearly as long.
 In fact, you can press the Build, Flash, and Monitor button (fire icon) to streamline the process!
 {: .callout-blue}